gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 {{< width-picker text="café 🎉" >}}

 ASCII documents use one byte per character.
+One-byte strings and ordinary text runs account for most HTML traffic.
 The string width controls the stride for each indexed read.
 Branching on that width inside the tokenizer would add a decision to each state-machine step.

 CPython's `stringlib` avoids that branch by writing an algorithm against an abstract character type and including the source three times with different type definitions. turbohtml stamps `tokenizer_sm_run.inc` in the same way: